Escape from East Berlin

-Escape from East Berlin is a 1962 American-West German thriller film that was directed by Robert Siodmak.
-It stars Don Murray, Christine Kaufmann and Werner Klemperer.
+Escape from East Berlin (Tunnel 28) is a 1962 thriller film directed by Robert Siodmak and starring Don Murray, Christine Kaufmann and Werner Klemperer.
+Based on true events, the film follows a group of East German defectors who attempt to cross the Berlin Wall via tunneling.
+An international co-production between the United States and West Germany, the film was shot on-location in West Berlin and at Tempelhof Studios.

-It was shot at the Tempelhof Studios in Berlin.
-The film's sets were designed by the art director Dieter Bartels and Ted Haworth.

 Plot

-The story takes place in East Berlin soon after the Berlin Wall is built, and is based on an actual escape on January 24, 1962.
-Kurt Schröder is a chauffeur to East German Major Eckhardt and his seductive wife Heidi, with whom he is having an affair.
+In East Berlin, Kurt Schröder is a chauffeur to Army Major Eckhardt and his wife Heidi, with whom he is having an affair.
 One night he sees a friend, Günther Jurgens, who works at the garage where Kurt has the Major's car maintained, drive his tow-truck through a gate and get killed trying to escape to the west.
 Günther's sister, Erika, comes looking for Günther when he doesn't return, and is told that Kurt saw him last night.
 She then goes to Kurt's house, where he lives with his mother, Uncle Albrecht (a musician), sister Ingeborg and kid brother Helmut within sight of the wall.
 Erika is intent on escaping to West Berlin, thinking that her brother made it.
 Kurt, reasonably satisfied with his life, has no intention of risking his life to attempt an escape.
 Erika then attempts to escape over the wall but Kurt catches her as she tries to crawl under the barbed wire, and they pretend to be lovers to hide her intentions from suspicious guards.
 Kurt then hides her in his house.
 A piece of Erika's clothing is caught in the barbed wire, and the guards track her to the Schröder's house.
 She hides in a room without a floor, and narrowly escapes the guards after they conclude that she could not be in the room.